-Around half the weddings in my town are officiated by people who get ordained online.
-As of this writing, online ordination is legal in 47 states.
-You can read more about it here.
+Around half the ceremonies in my town are officiated by people who get ordained online.
+As of this writing online ordination is legal in 47 states, so thousands of people want to know how to get ordained to perform weddings.
+You can read more about the states that allow it here.

-Not every couple is on the spiritual path or practices a specific religion, so ordaining a close friend or family member to officiate their wedding is a great option.
+Why are so many people wanting to get ordained?
+Not every couple is on the spiritual path or practices a specific religion, so ordaining a close friend or family member to officiate is a great option.